tuupola/php-docker-k8s/traefik-apache/README.md

 # Traefik + Apache + MariaDB

 Traefik reverse proxy in front of PHP 8.1 as Apache an module and MariaDB as database.
 Traefik will force https and uses a self generated cert.
-Current directory mounted into webserver so code changes can be seen immediately.
 All in separate containers.
 This requires you to install Composer dependencies locally in the host machine.

 ```
 $ git clone https://github.com/tuupola/slim-docker.git